adityaashuklaa/Docker/Readme.md

 ## Containerization
 - A container is an enviroment, or mini machine working on your main machine.
 - Container is a way to package and distribute software applications in a way that makes them easy to deploy and run consistently across different environments.
+- Runs on any machine and runs consistently.

+## Example for starting a MongoDB Container
+- docker run -d -p 27017:27017 mongo
+- docker is not the only way to create containers, just a popular choice among developers.